PsCustomObject/PsCustomObject.github.io/_posts/2020-09-21-Exchange-Online-Certificate-Based-Authentication.md

 ### Exchange Online Certificate Based authentication - Grant API Permissions

-Once the application has been registered we need to configre/grant API permissions that will define what our application can and cannot do.
-Either seelct *API Permissions* from the left blade or from the link directly below the API properties and select **Add permission**
+Once the application has been registered we need to configure/grant API permissions that will define what our application can and cannot do.
+Either select *API Permissions* from the left blade or from the link directly below the API properties and select **Add permission**

 ![ExOV2 Certificate Authentication Application](/assets/images/Configure_API_Permissions.png)